 This post may contain affiliate links and I may receive a small commission when you click on those links.
 You can read my full disclaimer here.

-While you already know you’re great at what you do, it’s important that you also have the accreditations and training to prove to your potential clients that you are too.
+While you already know you’re great at what you do, you must also have the accreditations and training to prove to your potential clients that you are.

 2. Get Client Reviews

 The way most people learn to trust a new personal trainer is most often by client reviews.